aravic/6.829-pset-3/README.md

 ```
 This will run the video locally on one of the traces we've provided you, and then publish the results to the leaderboard.

-After the final submission deadline, we will run all submissions on a different cellular trace that is not available to you.
+After the final submission deadline, we will run all submissions on a different cellular trace that is not available to you
+(to discourage overfitting to the provided traces).
 Your grade on this part of the problem set will be from this final run.